Oak & Saint

 (About Project)

-Oak & Saint is a café and wine bar in Texas designed around intentional hospitality.
-The concept draws from Omotenashi — the Japanese philosophy of thoughtful service — where every detail contributes to the guest experience.
-Coffee preparation becomes ritual.
-Wine service becomes ceremony.
-The space reflects that mindset.
-Clean architectural lines, soft curtains, and restrained materials create a calm environment where craft takes centre stage.
+Oak & Saint is a café and wine bar in Austin built around intentional hospitality — a space where coffee preparation becomes ritual and wine service becomes ceremony.
+The interior reflects that philosophy: clean architectural lines, soft curtains, restrained materials.
+Their O△K logo uses simple geometric forms to reinterpret the word "Oak" into something modern, minimal, and quietly distinctive.
+Our brief was to translate that identity into custom restaurant signage that felt like it grew from the architecture rather than being applied to it — signage that belongs to the space, not on top of it.
 The identity follows the same philosophy.
 The O△K logo uses simple geometric forms to reinterpret the word “Oak,” creating a mark that feels modern, minimal, and quietly distinctive.
 Our role was to translate that identity into signage that felt fully integrated into the architecture of the space.

 (Result)